News hit social media this week that Chioma Rowland and David Adeleke have tied the knot secretly in Novemeber 6, 2022.

 They got back together this year and while they had massive plans to have their wedding in 2023, this only fast forwarded the process.

-We are deeply sad for the circumstances that led to their quick their union but we are hopeful that the couple will be able to wade t the pain of loss faster together now that they’re married.
+We are deeply sad for the circumstances that led to their quick union but we are hopeful that the couple will be able to wade through pain of loss faster together now that they’re married.